OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/sloan-galaxies/index.md

 The SDSS telescope is located at Apache Point Observatory in south-central New Mexico (US) and began operating in June 1998.
 It is 2.5 meters (8.2 feet) in diameter and was designed specifically for this mapping project.
 The telescope takes images of the sky as well as spectra for individual objects.

-The spectral range for the SDSS is 380 nm to 920 nm, stretching from the blue end of the visible spectrum to the red, and barely into the infrared.
+The spectral range for the SDSS is 380 nm to 920 nm, stretching from the blue end of the visible spectrum to the red end and barely into the infrared.

 ## The distribution

 The SDSS galaxies are similar to the 2dF data in that they form triangular wedges, revealing those parts of the sky observed by the telescope.
 If the entire sky were covered, you would see a spherical distribution of galaxies surrounding the Milky Way.
-With only 35% of the entire sky observed, we see plenty of black---areas that have not been observed by SDSS.
+With only 35% of the entire sky observed, we see plenty of empty space---areas that have not been observed by SDSS.

 These galaxies extend beyond the 2dF survey to distances that exceed 5 billion light years.
 However, the weblike structure of clusters, filaments, and voids seems to fade by about 2 billion light years.
 Beyond this distance, the {term}`completeness` of the survey drops so that only the intrinsically bright galaxies are visible.